Attribution is required when using geoBoundaries.

 Individual country files

-The geoBoundaries API provides individual country files, whose aim is to represent every nation “as they would represent themselves”, with no special identification of disputed areas.
+The geoBoundaries API provides individual country files that reflect how countries represent their own boundaries, without special identification of disputed areas.

 india_pak <- gb_get_adm0(c("India", "Pakistan"))